Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Which meant that Daar couldn’t *think* like a Great Father from their ancient history.
 He couldn’t rule like one, either.
 He was becoming something else out of necessity.
 Something possibly far, far worse.
 Daar was becoming an emperor, in the full and terrible sense of the word.
 He *needed* to be, because the Gao had built a complex, fragile, inter-connected society that needed competent stability now more than it ever had.

 And he had to be that because the Gao couldn’t jump straight to a Republic.
 Their apparatus of state looked like early medieval Europe and was even more informal.
-Evolving past that weren’t gonna be a thing Daar lived to see, prob’ly, even if he ended up livin’ another hunnerd years...or more, as was becoming worryingly likely from Corti science-magic.
+Evolving past that weren’t gonna be a thing Daar lived to see, prob’ly, even if he ended up livin’ another hunnerd years... or more, as was becoming worryingly likely from Corti science-magic.
 No. First, they needed a *King* and an Emperor to build the institutions and the trust they needed.
 Informally, the Deathworlders needed a single leader, too.
-That was probably egotistical as *fuck* but the more Daar looked at the situation, the more he grew to realize nobody else was in a position to do it, and even if they were...nobody else was good enough.
+That was probably egotistical as *fuck* but the more Daar looked at the situation, the more he grew to realize nobody else was in a position to do it, and even if they were... nobody else was good enough.

 The American President?
 No. Powerful though he was, he was fundamentally a national leader, not the ruler of an empire.
 Governors *governed* and Presidents *presided.* It was right there in the name.
 People mighta claimed all sortsa stupid things ‘bout American power, but an empire it *weren’t.* the American President’s concerns were, ultimately, domestic.
 And that was more true the more they stepped out on the galactic scene, really.
 It’d be *way* more true once Chambliss had his way, for good or bad.
 No. The President couldn’t do it.
 Neither could any of Earth’s other Prime Ministers and Presidents.

 His Majesty the King? ...No.
-The history was there, but...not anymore.
+The history was there, but... not anymore.
 He reigned over a commonwealth and a set of kingdoms with the most *ridiculously* complex an’ tangled history.
 Reigned, but didn’t rule.
-At least...not directly.
+At least... not directly.
 He *embodied* rulership, without necessarily wielding it.

 That was an advanced notion of government the Gao were completely unprepared to accept.